Payments

 • Use cash for small emergency payments when accepted.

-• Ask hotel staff to help with addresses, taxis, or payment troubleshooting.
+• Ask hotel, mall, airport, or station staff to help with addresses, taxis, or payment troubleshooting.

 Simple decision table